 It is important that your child remains calm and cooperative during dental treatment in order to avoid injury to your child, and our dental staff; as well as to ensure that your child receives the highest quality of professional care.
 For the child who is afraid, uncooperative, or too young to understand dental treatment, or who requires a very long complicated treatment visit, nitrous oxide/oxygen for analgesia may be beneficial in helping the child relax.
 In evaluating your child’s case, it has been recommended that nitrous oxide be used during the next visit.

-Please do not give your child any milk, or orange juice.
 The following information highlights some specific facts about nitrous oxide:

 - Nitrous oxide is breathed through a small, pleasantly scented mask placed over the nose.